What are the most important features of employer

 pack 'N!'

-to 5.8.8, not a big problem, but still it was pity that I can’t use short and simple new form.
+to 5.8.8, not a big problem, but still it was pity that I couldn't use the short and simple new form. -

 I prefer companies with agile development process